DayZ-Mirrors/dayzdockerserver/README.md

 Adding and removing mods will add and remove their names from the `-mod=` parameter.

-Note multiple ids may be specified to both add and remove.

 Optionally, to avoid re-downloading large mods, the `activate` and `deactivate` workshop commands will simply disable the mod but keep its files.
 Keep in mind that mod updates will also update deactivated mods.